dbyoung18/rnnt-inference/README.md

   GCC >= 11
 ```

-## Steps to run RNNT with three options
+## Steps to run RNN-T with three options

 ### Option 1: Run on bare metal
 #### 1. Install anaconda 3.0